- About the shuttle - hours of operation

 Parents/caregivers can be with their baby in the Neonatal Intensive Care Unit (NICU).

-Antenatal classes will resume, but medical masks must be worn where they are being held on health facility premises.
+Antenatal classes have resumed, but medical masks are recommended where they are being held on health facility premises.

 Christchurch Women’s Hospital provides maternity, and gynaecological, and obstetric services.
 It also has a Neonatal Intensive Care Unit which provides both intensive and special care for new born babies.